greymd/tmux-xpanes/README.md

     +------------------------------------------+------------------------------------------+
 ```

-Hmm? you want to monitor those files through the SSH?
+Hmm?
+Do you want to monitor those files through the SSH?
 Just do it like this.

 ```sh
 # 'ssh user@host' is added.